-French construction group Vinci urges builders to join in Notre-Dame repair drive
+French construction group Vinci urges peers to join Notre-Dame repair effort

 The Fondation du Patrimoine (French heritage foundation) could possibly lead the effort, so as to begin work and restore the cathedral as quickly as possible following Monday’s devastating fire, said Vinci.

 “The partial destruction of Notre-Dame is an unqualified tragedy.
 The 13th century wooden beams holding up the roof will never be replaced.
-But the part of Notre Dame that has survived the fire must be safeguarded,” the company said in a statement.
+But the part of Notre-Dame that has survived the fire must be safeguarded,” the company said in a statement.

+Rival construction group Bouygues also said it was ready to join a “skills sponsorship” drive to restore the cathedral.

+Separately, the Bouygues company’s CEO Martin Bouygues and his brother Olivier said they will personally donate 10 million euros ($11.30 million) jointly to the cathedral repairs fund.

 Vinci has expertise in heritage preservation since its sponsorship operation restoring the Hall of Mirrors at the Château de Versailles about 15 years ago.